Applying for a grant

 Step 3: Give people time to object

-Wait for 14 clear days after your notice appears in the newspaper and the Queensland Law Reporter to enable people to object to your application.
+Wait for 14 clear days after your notice appears in the Queensland Law Reporter to enable people to object to your application.

 You can file your application on the 15th day.
 If the registry is closed that day, file on the next day the registry is open.
 (For example, if the notice appears on Friday 13 March, you can’t file before 30 March).